Schultzer/libblas/README.md

 ## Conformance
 [conformance]: #conformance

-Conformance testing is done by generating fixtures from [REFERENCE BLAS Version 3.8.0](http://www.netlib.org/blas/) and run against libblas.
+Conformance testing is done by generating fixtures from [REFERENCE BLAS Version 3.8.0](http://www.netlib.org/blas/) and run against `libblas`.
 To generate the fixture you need to have [json-fortran](https://github.com/jacobwilliams/json-fortran) installed.

-then run `sh ./script/conformance.sh && cargo test --test conformance`
+Run `sh ./script/conformance.sh && cargo test --test conformance`.

-NOTE: only `double precision` and `complex*16` fixtures are genereated.
+NOTE: only `double precision` and `complex*16` fixtures are generated.

 ## Benchmark
 [benchmark]: #benchmark